Germany's BMW expands UK car recall

 The group will contact owners of the cars over the next three weeks.

-The carmaker made the decision to expand the recall after the BBC reported that there may have been similar issues in cars not covered by the initial checks.
+The car manufacturer made the decision to expand the recall after the BBC reported that there may have been similar issues in cars not covered by the initial checks.

 Britain's Driver and Vehicle Standards Agency (DVSA) revealed last week that BMW had failed to alert authorities to 19 cases of electrical faults in a car model that had been involved in a fatal crash.